Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Methodology

 \subsection{Problem Statement}

-In this section, we first formulate the robotic decision-making and inference problem under uncertainty introduced in Sec. \ref{sec: introduction} as a contextual bandit (CMAB).
-Suppose the total number of options (i.e. search sites) taken into account by a robot is $K$.
+We first formulate the robotic decision-making and inference problem under uncertainty introduced in Sec. \ref{sec: introduction} as a contextual bandit (CMAB).
+Suppose the total number of options (i.e. search sites) taken into account is $K$.
 Note that these options are equivalent to the bandit arms and selecting an option $k\in\{1,\cdots,K\}$ is denoted as $a\!=\!k$ (for the shorthand notation, in the following, we use $a_k \leftrightarrow a\!=\!k$).
-Additionally, suppose that a semantic observation, $o_k$ of each option $k$ from an observation source (i.e. the robot sensor or human input) is multicategorical across $F$ labels, i.e. $o_k\!=\!f, f \in {\cal F} = \{1, \cdots, F\}$.
-Therefore, the probability that a feature $f$ is observed by investigating option $k$ can be described as the following softmax likelihood function \cite{bishop2006,nisar2018}, {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt
+Also, suppose that a semantic observation, $o_k$ of each option $k$ from an observation source (i.e. the robot sensor or human input) is multicategorical across $F$ labels, i.e. $o_k\!=\!f, f \in {\cal F} = \{1, \cdots, F\}$.
+Thus, the probability that a feature $f$ is observed by investigating option $k$ can be described as the softmax likelihood function \cite{bishop2006,nisar2018}, {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 1pt \belowdisplayshortskip = 1pt

 }where $\vec{\Theta}_k\!=\![\vec{\Theta}_{k,1}, \cdots, \vec{\Theta}_{k,F}], \vec{\Theta}_k \in \mathbb{R}^{C\times F}$ is a hidden linear parameter vector unique to the option $k$, and $\vec{x}_c, \vec{x}_k \in \mathbb{R}^{C}$ are the option-agnostic and the option-specific context vectors\footnote{Without loss of generality, the context vectors are assumed common for all iterations and a bias term can be ignored. }, where $C$ is the context feature dimension.